shilab/git_and_github/git_presentation.md

 --

-*  You can also clone a remote repository, like the one this presentation is on:
+*  You can also clone a remote repository, like the one this presentation is in:
 ```
 git clone https://github.com/shilab/git_and_github.git
 ```